borg286/sevtech2/README.md

 * Except power, first thing you should make is a Metal Press (more efficient rods and wires).

+* The main quest progresses through the Immersive Petroleum questline, you will need a lot of steel to complete it, but otherwise it is fairly straightforward.

 ## Airship

 * Even though the airship looks cool, it's not on the main questline and it’s very expensive to make.
 It requires you to upgrade the extended crafting table, and then make the airship using a lot of resources.
 Prioritize other progression before making it.